OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_582.rst

 - `Centralized credentials for vCenter resources <https://github.com/OpenNebula/one/issues/1408>`__.
 - `Enhance vCenter driver actions pool calls <https://github.com/OpenNebula/one/issues/1896>`__.
 - `Read driver action on attach_disk using STDIN for vcenter drivers <https://github.com/OpenNebula/one/issues/3292>`__.
+- `Manage IPs when a VM is imported from vCenter <https://github.com/OpenNebula/one/issues/3112`__.

 The following issues has been solved in 5.8.2: